 You computers WiFi will detect the Mavic WiFi so you should only need to put in your password.
 To find the SSID and password on your Mavic, check on one of the front arms.
 You can also find the SSID and password by removing the battery from your Mavic.

 There is nothing else to configure in the DJI Assistant 2 WiFi Setting.
-If you have many questions regarding your Mavic, then you can find many Mavic FAQ answered here.
+If you have questions regarding your Mavic, then you can find most Mavic FAQ answered here.

 DJI Assistant 2 Release Notes